chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

 3. To the 'TE' 50mL tube, add 7mL of TrypLE express per sample you plan to harvest.
 4. Remove the cell plate from the incubator and pipette 20uL of cycloheximide into the media in the dish (or a volume equivalent to what is present in the dish already, e.g. 15mL of media, add 15uL of cycloheximide stock).
 5. Place the plate back in the incubator and leave it for 10-minutes.
-6. Remove the cycloheximide treated plate from the incubator and remove the culture medium to the 50mL tube labeled 'Media'.
+6. Remove the cycloheximide treated plate from the incubator and remove the culture medium to the 50mL tube labeled 'Media' (any excess beyond 50mL can go to waste).
 7. Add 6.5mL of TrypLE express to the plate and swirl the coat the bottom of the dish.
-8. Detach the cells from the bottom of the dish using a 10mL pipette.
+8. After a couple of minutes (depending on your cell line), detach the cells from the bottom of the dish by pipetting with a 10mL pipette.
 9. With 6.5mL of media from the 'Media' tube, rinse and collect the detached cells and transfer to the appropriate 15mL tube.
 10. Centrifuge the tube with the cells for 3-minutes at 200g.
-11. Dump the supernatant to waste (I use an old media bottle for this).
+11. Dump the supernatant to waste.
 12. Add 5mL of DPBS to the tube with the cell pellet.
 There is no need to mix here.
-13. Centrifuge the tube for 60-seconds at 200g.
+13. Centrifuge the tube for 3-minutes at 200g.
 14. Dump the supernatant to waste and spirate the remaining liquid to leave as little as possible.
 15. Place the cell pellet on dry ice until frozen and keep at -80C until use.